KD5VMF/Waveshare-Rover/README REV B.md

 Disclaimer
 This software is provided 'as-is', without any warranty.
 The developers are not liable for any damages arising from its use.
 This tool is intended for educational and developmental purposes only.

-Ensure you replace https://github.com/yourusername/yourrepository.git with your actual GitHub repository URL.
-If you have additional documentation, such as a detailed hardware setup guide, consider adding it to a docs directory in your repository and referencing it in the README.
-This template provides a comprehensive overview and guide for users and contributors to get started with your REV B system.